 This size also retains broad dimensional compatibility with Zarges K470, Peli ISP2, and CP Cases Amazon Rotomoulded Cases, in addition to being able to support most of the examples of small engineering plant and systems described above.

-Pullout ramps (like ATMP) would also allow small wheeled or tracked plants and pallets to be loaded without a hoist or crane.
+Pull-out ramps (like ATMP) would also allow small wheeled or tracked plants and pallets to be loaded without a hoist or crane.

-Not unlike this excellent design from Off Road Designs in Australia.
+Like this excellent design from Off Road Designs in Australia.

 The deck itself would benefit enormously from using something like the Koller Engineering floor system with load-securing fixture rails.